kiranandcode/C-Projects/Elliptic-Curve-Cryptography/readme.md

 this BIGINT implementation, however, afterwards I want to implement my own arbitrary size version of the implementation.
 Also have a look into how to optimize this kind of coding construct.
 We'll keep it simple for now to aid the digestion of the more complex subject at hand, Elliptic curve cryptography.

+## Update 3: 27th May 2017 - GCD Functionality
+More code from the book, mainly implementing the extended GCD algorithm in terms of the BIGINT number system introduced earlier into the book.
+While I have covered the GCD division algorithm in a First-Year CS Maths course, it was the first time I had met the computerized version.